paudel7/SQL-Tableau-Viz/README.md

-## 👋 Hello, Welcome to my visualization project 'SQL-Tableau-Viz' !
+## <p align="center">👋 End to End Data Analysis & Visualization Project 👋 <br> <p align="center">'SQL-Tableau-Viz' !</p>

-<h4 align="center">This project intends to provide hands-on practice on SQL Server data development, ETL (From SQL Server to excel and Tableau) for analysis and visuals.</h4>
+<h3 align="center">Hands-on practice on SQL Server data development, ETL, & Tableau <br>(From SQL Server to Excel and Tableau) for analysis and visuals.</h3><br>
+<h3 align="center">Bike Company Sales Data Analysis.</h3>
+<h4>This project demonstrated the integration of SQL and Tableau to create an end-to-end data visualization solution that transformed raw sales data into actionable insights.
+The process involved meticulous data preparation, including normalization and aggregation in SQL, followed by advanced visualizations and an interactive dashboard in Tableau.
+</h4><br>

 <p align="center">
   <img src="./assets/exeDash.jpg" alt="Project Banner" width="800">
 </p>

-Please scroll down to know more about this project
+Please scroll down to know more about this project.

 <div align="center">